Tortar/PowerPointAudio-Extractor/README.md

 <b>Tecnical details :</b>

 Put all the powerpoints in the same folder of the script.
-The file new_slide.wav (bell sound) is used as a separator from one slide to the other.

 Make sure to have installed pydub, shutil and zipfile modules on your computer.
 You can install them via commands prompt with :